-I was recently bemoaning the sorry state of the Oceanic Whitetip Shark and mentioned that there was a Conference of the Parties (CITES) in March in Bangkok to look at their protection.
+I was recently bemoaning the sorry state of the Oceanic Whitetip Sharks and mentioned that there was just a Conference of the Parties (CITES) meeting in Bangkok about 6 months ago to look at shark protection.
 What was only a few years ago the most abundant large predator on Earth is now little more than a memory.

 I also made mention of the fine work of Dr. Shelley Clarke who estimated from market surveys that between 26 million and as many as 73 million sharks were harvested each year worldwide.
 Her best estimate was 38 million sharks killed annually.